adjacentlink/emane-guide/guide/site/physical-layer.md

-If spectral masks are being used by one or more *NEMs* within the emulation, the `spectralmaskmanifesturi` configuration parameter must be configured for all emulator instances (including those instances with an *NEM* not transmitting with a spectral mask.
+If spectral masks are being used by one or more *NEMs* within the emulation, the `spectralmaskmanifesturi` configuration parameter must be configured for all emulator instances, including those instances with an *NEM* not transmitting with a spectral mask.
 This is necessary for a receiving *NEM* to determine the *txPower* when performing the [receive power calculation](#receive-power-calculation).